 - University of Zurich: 1,400 Euros per year

-Cost of Living in Switzerland
+Cost of Living in Switzerland for international students

 The cost of living in Switzerland is high.
 So, students have to manage their monthly expenses.